 - Stop what email marketing you were doing

-Soon, you find those same business owners saying things like:
+Soon, you find those same freelancers saying things like:

 “I feel like my business is running me instead of me running my business.
 I feel like I’m on a runaway train and don’t know how to stop… or that I’m chasing my tail — always busy but never making progress on my own goals.”

 You can’t ignore lead generation and marketing just because you receive a lot of inbound leads and word-of-mouth referrals, because you can’t guarantee the quality of the leads and referrals you receive.
+And, you can’t be lazy about responding to inbound leads and referrals either!
 If you leave lead generation up to chance, you’ll be at the mercy of whatever comes your way, which often leads to high maintenance clients with low budgets.